|

 Compatibility notice:

 with different names in this class.
-The old ST/X methods will vanish in
+The old ST/X methods will vanish

-somewhat late from the testers ..).
+came somewhat late from the testers...).

 Most useful methods: